madetech/data-101/modules/supplementary/Databases.md

 ## Relational Databases ![mysqldownload](https://user-images.githubusercontent.com/114578618/195858167-b4ae6082-d376-44f2-951e-f762d1d07594.png)![ms3download](https://user-images.githubusercontent.com/114578618/195859896-602ebada-d592-4421-8558-b38c4f4f6e9b.png)![pgsdownload](https://user-images.githubusercontent.com/114578618/195858073-de817956-6540-423b-ad0c-d0c9f196539d.png)

 Databases are efficient ways of storing and managing data.
-Databases store organised or structured data using a relational model which stores data in two dimensional format like tables, represented in rows and columns
+Databases store organised or structured data using a relational model which stores data in a two dimensional format like tables, represented in rows and columns

 Each row in a table represents a single record with unique ID called Key.
 A record is a meaningful and consistent way of combining information about something.
-A column represents a field of attribute or an item of information.
+A column represents a field or attribute of an item of information.

-Relational database management systems also known as RDBMS are softwares used to create and manage databases.
+Relational database management systems, also known as RDBMS, are softwares used to create and manage databases.

-Structured Query Language also called SQL is the Language used to talk to databases.
-Functions like Create, Read, Update and Delete are some of the basic functions in perfomed in a Relational Database Management System.
+Structured Query Language, also called SQL, is the Language used to talk to databases.
+Functions like Create, Read, Update and Delete are some of the basic functions performed in a Relational Database Management System.

 Data in a database could be consumed by applications ( e.g Reporting Application like Power BI) or directly queried by people